• Search

 Instructions

-• When ready to cook, heat a large cast-iron skillet over high heat.
-Add the oil.
-When hot, add the chicken breasts and cook for approximately 1-2 minutes on each side.
-Immediately transfer each chicken breast to your prepared baking sheet.
-Transfer to the oven and finish cooking - approximately 10-14 minutes, or until the internal temperature registers 160 degrees F.
+• When ready to cook, add the oil to a large cast-iron skillet over high heat.
+When the oil and pan are nice and hot, add the chicken breasts and cook for approximately 1-2 minutes on each side, or until "blackened" (but not burnt).

-• Remove chicken from the oven, tent with foil, and allow the chicken to rest for 5 minutes before slicing.
+• Remove the chicken from the oven, tent with foil, and allow the chicken to rest for 5 minutes before slicing.
 Enjoy!

 Jessica's Notes